 Does my Debt-to-Income ratio affect my credit score?

 Your DTI never directly affects your credit score or credit report.
 Still, many lenders will take it into consideration when evaluating you as a borrower, since your DTI is viewed as a good indicator of your ability to repay a loan.

 Should I include my spouse’s debt?

 The choice to apply as a couple depends on how beneficial it is for you.
 Having two incomes available means that you could qualify for larger loans.
 Combined debt and income could give a lower, stronger DTI ratio.
-If that is the case, applying as a couple would be ideal and you should include your spouse’s debt in the calculation.
-However, if their individual credit score and debt-to-income ratio severely affect the prospects of qualifying for a good mortgage, and you chose to apply as an individual, there will be no need to include your spouse’s debt.
+If this is the case, applying as a couple would be ideal and you should include your spouse’s debt in the calculation.

 However, if a couple’s combined credit score and debt-to-income ratio severely affect the prospects of qualifying for a good mortgage, it might be better to apply as an individual.